-CNC machines have evolved from simple, punch-tape-controlled devices into almost fully automated apparatuses capable of working up to five axes.
+CNC machines have evolved from simple, punch-tape-controlled devices into almost fully automated apparatuses capable of working using numerous axes.
 For anyone who works with this equipment, the story of how CNC machining evolved tells how far the technology has progressed in just a short time.
 Examining any history is a way to better appreciate the present while continuing innovations into the future.
 With CNC machining, the strive for improvement persists as companies seek to make this technology faster, more efficient and able to provide higher accuracy.

 Learn More About Our CNC Machining Services

 Engineers during World War II sought methods to give them an edge in production.
-Previously, metalworkers manually operated lathes and other equipment.
+Previously, metalworkers manually operated mills, lathes and other equipment.
 The war increased production and demand for metal products, so the U.S. Air Force requested a means of speeding production without sacrificing accuracy.
 NC machines would eventually fulfill both requirements, though the process would take years and numerous innovations.

 The dream of full automation for manufacturing was not possible because even NC machines required human input into the system.
 Today’s CNC machinery, as sophisticated as it is, still needs engineers to oversee operations.
-However, the speed of production increased as errors decreased.
+However, the speed of production and precision increased as errors decreased.

-Study on numerical control started after the Second World War through funding from the U.S. Air Force.
+Studies on numerical control started after the Second World War through funding from the U.S. Air Force.
 The military organization paid a team led by John Parsons to create a mathematical method to operate machine tools.
 Parsons’s research eventually led to a punch-tape NC machine.
-Research transferred from Parsons’s company to a group of scientists at Massachusetts Institute of Technology, where it continued to expand in the ensuing decades.
+Research transferred from Parsons’s company to a group of scientists at the Massachusetts Institute of Technology, where it continued to expand in the ensuing decades.

 The punch tape used a coding system called the “G-code,” named for its creator Gerber Scientific Instruments.
 To create the punch cards, a programmer would insert the blank cards into a machine called a “flexowriter.”
 This typewriter-like device allowed the programmer to punch the program as quickly as typing up a page.
 This program still required time to create and input onto the card, which then needed feeding into the numerical reader.